anegrin/GiUCAN/docs/index.md

 float extractTempCommon(GlobalState *s, uint8_t *r) { return ((float)(((A(r) * 256) + B(r))) * 0.02f) - 40.0f; }
 ```

-(GiUCAN does provide defines for [A, B, C and D](https://github.com/anegrin/GiUCAN/blob/main/inc/dashboard.h#L14-L17) to facilitate the extraction of bytes 4,5,6 and 7 of `r`)
+(GiUCAN does provide defines for [A, B, C, D for all frame response types and E, F, G for multiline responses](https://github.com/anegrin/GiUCAN/blob/main/inc/dashboard.h) to facilitate the extraction of bytes from `r`)

 also for example